-While we have made significant progress with our current portfolio of programs, we recognize that we need to continue to innovate to unlock the full potential of CRISPR gene editing and bring the potential of transformative therapies to even more patients.
-In 2022, we launched a new early-stage research team known as CRISPR-X that focuses on innovative research to develop next-generation editing modalities.
-CRISPR-X focuses on technologies to enable whole gene correction and insertion without requiring HDR or viral delivery of DNA, such as all-RNA gene correction, non-viral delivery of DNA and novel gene insertion techniques.
+While we have made significant progress with our current portfolio of programs, we recognize that we need to continue to innovate to unlock the full power of gene editing and bring potentially transformative therapies to even more patients.
+We have a dedicated early-stage research team called CRISPR-X that focuses on innovating next-generation editing modalities.
+CRISPR-X is developing technologies to enable whole gene correction and insertion without requiring homology-directed repair or viral delivery of DNA, such as all-RNA gene correction, non-viral delivery of DNA and novel gene insertion techniques.